 Step 1.
-To start with the recovery of your files from USB using CMD, you first need to plug in your USB Drive to your System.
+To learn how to recover corrupted files in flash drive using CMD, you first need to plug in your USB Drive to your System.
 Do make sure if your USB Drive is detected by the System or not.
-You can also go to, "This PC" and look for your Drive to confirm that it's successfully connected to your System.
+You can also go to, "This PC" and look for your USB Stick to confirm that it's successfully connected to your System.

 Step 3.
 Once you are on the Command Prompt window, you will have to process in a few commands by typing those commands and pressing "Enter".
 Type command "chkdsk #: /f" and press Enter to process the command.
 Before you click the Enter, you need to replace "#" in the command with the Drive letter of your connected USB drive from which you want to recover files.